marschall-lab/marschall-lab.github.io/_people/vsuppiyar.md

 - hhu
 - ukd
 portrait: /img/vsuppiyar.jpg
-bio: Vithusan Suppiyar completed his B. Sc. in Interdisciplinary Natural Sciences with a focus on Biology at the Heinrich-Heine-University Düsseldorf in 2022.
-He wrote his bachelor’s thesis "Genome-wide identification and characterization of SET-domain containing genes in Solanum tuberosum" under the supervision of Dr. Venkata Suresh Bonthala and Prof. Dr. Benjamin Stich at the Institute of Quantitative Genetics and Genomics of Plants.
-He then joined Prof. Dr. Marschall’s group as a master’s student at the University Hospital of Düsseldorf.
-In his master’s thesis, Vithusan works with sequencing data obtained from long-read isoform sequencing (Iso-Seq) to uncover the transcriptional dynamics of cancer-associated genes.
-He is currently developing a computational pipeline, called IsoHunter for transcript identification and functional characterization of cancer-specific RNA isoforms in the novel regions of the first complete human reference genome T2T-CHM13.
+bio: Vithusan Suppiyar received his BSc in Interdisciplinary Natural Sciences with a focus on Biology in 2022 and his MSc in Biology with a focus on Bioinformatics in 2024, both from the Heinrich Heine University Düsseldorf.
+He is now a PhD student at the German Cancer Research Center (DKFZ) and is conducting his research at the Group for Cancer Bioinformatics and Multiomics under the supervision of Dr. David Koppstein.
+His primary research interests include long-read sequencing, computational pipeline development, and RNA isoform analysis.
-alum: false
+alum: true
 ---